 Eurozone - Harmonized Inflation

-Inflation falls in June
+Inflation stable in July

 FocusEconomics Consensus Forecast participants see inflation in the Euro area averaging 1.6% in 2017, which is down 0.1 percentage points from last month’s forecast.
 For 2018, panelists expect inflation to average 1.5%.

 Eurozone - Harmonized Inflation Data

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 The third estimate of GDP released by Eurostat confirmed that growth accelerated in the second quarter of 2017.